racodond/sonar-css-plugin/README.md

 ### Specific to SCSS
 * @debug directives should not be used in production code
 * @if ... @else if ... constructs should end with @else directives
+* Always use 'through' instead of 'to' in @for directives
 * Conditions should not be too complex
 * Custom functions should follow a naming convention
 * Mixins should follow a naming convention